 - Enable location on your device

 The Avenza Maps App Works brilliantly throughout the Dandenong Ranges walking tracks as far as we have now tested it.
-GPS signal dropped out briefly at one point but soon picked up again.
 The accuracy of the maps is mostly awesome, with trails being clearly marked.

 The Maps App has a feature to track your journey and brings up a detailed map of the walk as well as distance covered.